Healthy Redefined Part 2: Forget About Fat and Get Fit!

 This truth is why Beauty Redefined exists and why people are eager to get behind our messages: promoting positive body image is crucial to promoting health.
 Increasing positive feelings about our bodies and being able to see them as more than objects to be measured, judged and looked at are key to helping people make healthy choices – especially increasing their physical activity.
 You are capable of much more than being looked at.
 This is the year to end body shame and get on to bigger and better things – especially real health and happiness.
 Last year we rolled out Body Hate Apocalypse 2012, where Resolution #1 is to choose a real health goal and achieve it!
 Lexie recently put this idea to the test by conquering one of her greatest fears: running.
 Long distances.
 In public.
 Breaking through this barrier helped her move away from seeing herself as an object, which too many females do to themselves all day every day.

 From lost self-esteem, lost money and time spent fixing “flaws” and a well-documented preoccupation with thinness, the effects of profit-driven health information involve serious loss for women, while too many industries see huge economic gains.
+This is why we’re taking back beauty for girls and women everywhere.
 From the life insurance industry collecting higher premiums for those they deem “overweight” based on a standard they set themselves, to major financial savings for medical experts and the government using the profit-driven BMI, to the diet and weight loss industry raking in more than $61 billion on Americans’ quest for thinness in 2011, those who make money off the discourse surrounding women’s health are thriving unlike ever before.

 There is so much at stake in turning this health crisis around.
 The current obsession with women’s bodies, from the obesity crisis to unattainable appearance-focused fitness ideals, can be viewed as a reflection of the economic interests of many: the insurance industry, the diet and weight loss industry, federal health agencies, medical practitioners, the beauty product industry and mass media (especially women’s magazines) that uphold the beauty ideals their paying advertisers depend on, among others.
 With so many power holders with serious capitalist interests at stake in maintaining the force of beauty ideology in women’s beliefs about their bodies, it is unlikely that media distorting women’s health will change anytime soon.